Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 Accidents

-Drowsiness, reduced reflexes, disorientation, and memory problems increase risks while driving, at work or during a responsibility-related activity.
+Drowsiness, slowed reflexes, disorientation, and memory problems increase risks while driving, at work or during a responsibility-related activity.

 Overdose